shubaivan/pills/README.md

 What's inside?
 --------------

-The Wall Redmine is uses with the following libraries and bundles:
+The Pills with the following libraries and bundles: